Markets not surprised. 10-year Treasury yield rises modestly.

 By Wolf Richter for WOLF STREET.

 The tariffs Trump imposed by invoking the International Emergency Economic Powers Act (IEEPA) of 1977, both the “reciprocal” tariffs designed to reduce the trade deficit, and the tariffs designed to reduce fentanyl trafficking out of China, Mexico, and Canada, got struck down in the Supreme Court by a 6-3 vote, released today.
-The three dissenters were Clarence Thomas, Samuel Alito, and Brett Kavenough.
+The three dissenters were Clarence Thomas, Samuel Alito, and Brett Kavanough.

 Over half of the tariff revenues have been generated by the IEEPA tariffs.
 The rest of Trump’s tariffs, based on different laws, were not before the Court.